clayallsopp/routable-android/README.md

 ## Installation

 Routable is currently an Android library project (so no Maven).

-If you're in a hurry, you can just copy-paste the `Router.java` file; if you're being smart, you should import this project (the entire git repo) into Eclipse and [reference it](http://developer.android.com/tools/projects/projects-eclipse.html#ReferencingLibraryProject).
+If you're in a hurry, you can just copy-paste the [Router.java](https://github.com/usepropeller/routable-android/blob/master/src/com/usepropeller/routable/Router.java) file.

+Or if you're being a little more proactive, you should import the Routable project (this entire git repo) into Eclipse and [reference it](http://developer.android.com/tools/projects/projects-eclipse.html#ReferencingLibraryProject) in your own project.

 ## Features